A Planting Guide for Pot-grown Deciduous Trees

 Deciduous trees lose their foliage during winter, bursting to life with new growth once spring arrives.
 Many types of deciduous trees bring color to an otherwise dull landscape in fall with their brilliant leaf colors in hues of purple, yellow, orange and red.
 Now that you have received your potted deciduous tree, it is important to prepare and plant it properly so it will give you years of healthy growth and enjoyment.
 Continue reading because our guide will give you all the general tips necessary to prepare the site and plant your potted tree, giving it the best start possible in your landscape.

 Note: If the tree you received is not in a plastic pot, please check our planting guides concerning Ball & Burlap and bare rooted trees.
 There you will find all the tips necessary for success planting those trees.

 – Remove all packaging

 – Water the tree in its pot

-- Choose a suitable planting site for the needs of your tree
+– Choose a suitable planting site based on the needs of your tree

 – Prepare the soil